I welcome the Minister of State at the Department of Finance, Deputy Sean Fleming, to the House and congratulate him on his well-deserved appointment.

 To summarise, the Bill allows us to participate in two important EU Covid-specific pandemic response instruments.
 It supports access for workers on short-term schemes and in struggling businesses and is a strong signal of our willingness to stand in solidarity with fellow EU member states.
 I look forward to engaging with Senators.

 I congratulate my colleague, Deputy Fleming, on his appointment as Minister of State with responsibility for financial services, credit unions and insurance.
 His background in accountancy, chairmanship of the Committee of Public Accounts and experience as spokesman on public expenditure and reform before that mean he is ideally placed to deal with the issues ahead of us.
 One of the key objectives, as the Minister of State knows, concerns how we use the credit union movement to be part of the solution of our social crisis in respect of housing and everything.
 The former Minister of State, Senator D'Arcy, is here today.
-The insurance head-on.
+Insurance is the one industry that is crippling the viability of the SME sector.
+The Oireachtas must tackle this issue head-on.
 It will not cost the State anything to do this.
 We are looking at a financial package here.
 One of the things we could do is reform the entire insurance industry and make businesses more viable by doing so.

 It is critical for Ireland that this Bill is passed today.
 Passing it will enable us to mitigate the ongoing impact of Covid-19 across our society.
 I welcome the fact that the Bill has broad support from all parties and groupings in the House.
 I welcome the decision by the European Commission in March to trigger a generous gate clause in respect of the Stability and Growth Pact and to adopt a temporary framework to enable member states to use the full flexibility foreseen in the state aid rules.
 I hope it will not be the last time that this approach will be taken.
 There was also the establishment by the ECB of a dynamic emergency purchase programme worth €1.35 trillion and the European Council's endorsement of a further package of measures amounting to €540 million in April.
 These packages include safety nets to minimise the short-term economic consequences of the crisis.